 - Negotiate interest rates and other charges with creditors, so that it fits your current monthly payment plan depending on what you can afford.

 - The debt management firm should confirm whether the employee is pleased with the negotiated payment plan.

 - Every payment to creditors should be carefully managed until the debt is cleared.

 Debt settlement involves the use of a third party to negotiate a lower debt amount if the current debt level is too big for you to pay.
-Debt settlement aims to lower debt to more manageable levels, especially when the debt grows to an amount that you cannot afford.
+It aims to lower debt to more manageable levels.
+Especially when the debt grows to an amount that you cannot afford.
 Debt settlement companies handle the process through the following steps.
 There are many pros and cons to debt settlement, so tread lightly.

 - Creditors should be notified that the debt settlement firm will be the main point of contact moving forward.